derossiwang/models/research/object_detection/README.md

       SET PATH=C:\tools\cuda\bin;%PATH%
       ```

 5. Restart the computer.

-Test that GPU Toolkit is ready for TensorFlow.
+6. **[Follow only If you have a GPU card]**Test that GPU Toolkit is ready for TensorFlow.

    1. Issue the command `nvcc -V` to verify CUDA and cuDNN installation, you should see the version of your CUDA tools.
       ![Instance Segmentation Sample](assets/cuda_test.png)